meschoening/otter-grader/README.md

 students to run public checks on their own machines.
 Otter is designed to grade Python scripts and Jupyter Notebooks, and is compatible with a few different LMSs, including Canvas and Gradescope.

+**NOTE: This version of Otter Grader has been modified for specific use in Introduction to Data Science (CSE217A) at Washington University in St. Louis.
+Changes to otter by Kyle Montgomery and Max Schoening.
+Modified and redistributed in compliance with the BSD 3-Clause license linked above.**

 ## Documentation

 The documentation for Otter can be found [here](https://otter-grader.rtfd.io).